ktpairit/project_final3_pairitz_kristen/README.md

 # Resources
 **[jQuery Text Rotator](http://www.thepetedesign.com/demos/jquery_super_simple_text_rotator_demo.html)
 * This jQuery plugin allows you to rotate text in your website.
-You can see this in action where I use it to explain the promotions.
+You can see this in action where the phrase "There's Always Money in the Banana Stand" dissolves into another statement (in the large blue box).

 **[jQuery Animsition](http://git.blivesta.com/animsition/)
 * This jQuery plugin allows you to add different CSS animation to your page transitions.
 You can see this in action when you reload the page, my website gently and quickly fades into view.